-Under the new Competition Act (Law 18/2003, of 11 June 2003), the Competition Authority has exclusive competence to assess and decide on notified concentrations, which is one of the most relevant changes of the new Competition Act, as all stages of the process are now submitted to one single Authority and Government involvement in merger control is much reduced.
-However, concentrations prohibited by the Authority may still be approved by the Minister for Economy, under an extraordinary appeal procedure (see question 5.6 below).
+Under the Competition Act (Law 18/2003, of 11 June 2003), the Competition Authority has exclusive competence to assess and decide on notified concentrations (before 2003 the competition authorities had only an advisory role and mergers were approved by the Government).
+However, a concentration which is prohibited by the Authority may still be approved by the Minister for Economy pursuant to an extraordinary appeal procedure.
+All decisions issued by the Authority can also be appealed to the Lisbon Commerce Court (see question 5.6 below).